Azuretide/NewsPix-Mobile/README.md

 # NewsPix-Mobile
-Mobile app version of NewsPix, big changes to view hierarchy forthcoming
+Mobile app version of NewsPix, currently in development.